-- Mortgage Acquisitions: Acquire single-family mortgage loans, generally for the purpose of securitizing them, through purchases from loan sellers or through delivery by loan sellers to secure our MBS - 2.
+- 1. Mortgage Acquisitions: Acquire single-family mortgage loans, generally for the purpose of securitizing them, through purchases from loan sellers or through delivery by loan sellers to secure our MBS. - 2.
 Credit Risk Management: Set standards for mortgage loans, loan sellers and servicers; price and manage the credit risk on loans in our single-family guaranty book of business. - 3.
 Credit Loss Management: Work to prevent foreclosures and reduce costs of defaulted loans through foreclosure alternatives, management of foreclosures and REO properties, and through pursuing contractual remedies from lenders, servicers and providers of credit enhancement.

 Loan sellers must be approved before they can deliver single-family mortgage loans to us.
 We rely on loan sellers to comply with our standards and make underwriting decisions that result in investment quality loans.
 To protect us from acquiring loans that do not meet prescribed underwriting standards, loan sellers are required to make representations and warranties as to certain facts and circumstances concerning the loan sellers themselves and the mortgage loans they are selling.
-Representations and warranties required by us are described in the Mortgage Selling and Servicing Contract, the Fannie Mae Single-Family Selling Guide (the "Selling Guide"), the Fannie Mae Single-Family Servicing Guide (the "Servicing Guide") and other Lender Contracts.
-Violation of any representation and warranty is a breach of the Lender Contract, entitling us to pursue certain remedies, including a loan repurchase request, as further described under "-Quality Control" below.
+Representations and warranties required by us are described in the Mortgage Selling and Servicing Contract, the Fannie Mae Single-Family Selling Guide (the "Selling Guide"), the Fannie Mae Single-Family Servicing Guide (the "Servicing Guide (the "Contract, entitling us to pursue certain remedies, including a loan repurchase request, as further described under "Quality Control" below.